 Scientists are still working hard to determine the exact role of the ECS in pain management.
 However, it appears to interact with several of the body’s other systems, including the endorphin/enkephalin system.
-These are the body’s natural analgesics, and it is the system that opioids like morphine act upon to relieve pain.
+These are the body’s natural analgesics, and it is the system that opioids act upon to relieve pain.

-How CBD Works for Pain Relief
+How CBD Could Work for Pain Relief

-Research is ongoing, but hopefully, in the future, we will see substantial evidence regarding the efficacy of CBD for trigeminal neuralgia.
+Research is ongoing, but hopefully, in the future, we will see substantial evidence regarding the efficacy of CBD for trigeminal neuralgia

 CBD Oil for Anxiety and Depression Associated with Trigeminal Neuralgia